mattrussell2/unit_test/README.md

 };
 ```

-Here is the unit testing file for Foo
+With unit_test, here's a test file for Foo.

 ```cpp
 /*